WorldAfterCapital/WorldAfterCapital/References.md

 Statista.
 (2024, October). _Annual solar photovoltaic module production globally from 2000 to 2023._ https://www.statista.com/statistics/668764/annual-solar-module-manufacturing-globally/

 Stoller, M. (2020, April 9). _The Cantillon Effect: Why Wall Street Gets a Bailout and You Don’t._ BIG by Matt Stoller. https://mattstoller.substack.com/p/the-cantillon-effect-why-wall-street

-Substance Abuse and Mental Health Services Administration.
-(2020). _Key substance use and mental health indicators in the United States: Results from the 2019 National Survey on Drug Use and Health_ (HHS Publication No. PEP20-07-01-001, NSDUH Series H-55).
-Rockville, MD: Center for Behavioral Health Statistics and Quality, Substance Abuse and Mental Health Services Administration.
-Retrieved from https://www.samhsa.gov/data/

 _Suicide statistics._ (2019, November 15).
 American Foundation for Suicide Prevention. https://afsp.org/suicide-statistics/